Travel Guide to Lamu Island in Kenya

 • JamboHouse: Budget accommodation in the heart of Lamu Town.

 • Lamu House Hotel: Lovely hotel located on the waterfront.
-They have a nice pool and restaurant (Moonrise Restaurant) which is a popular meeting spot.
+They have a stunning pool and restaurant (Moonrise Restaurant) which is a popular meeting spot.
 I didn’t eat here but it gets good reviews.

 Manda Island